sensu/sensu-go/FAQ.md

-# Sensu 2.0 Frequently Asked Questions (FAQ)
+# Sensu Core 2.0 Frequently Asked Questions (FAQ)

-## Should I use the 2.0 Open Sourcing in production?
+## Should I use Sensu Core 2.0 in production?

 It depends.
-Depending on your industry and the nature of the infrastructure, e.g. fintech, you may need to use Sensu 1.x, as it has been battle tested for 6 years, and it is commercially supported by Sensu Inc. However, the 2.0 Open Sourcing can be considered production ready for most users.
+Depending on your industry and the nature of the infrastructure, e.g. fintech, you may need to use Sensu 1.x, as it has been battle tested for 6 years, and it is commercially supported by Sensu Inc. However, Sensu 2.0 can be considered production ready for most users.

 ## Why the design and architecture changes?
 Where’s my RabbitMQ?